Quadratic Chabauty and rational points I: p-adic heights: Applying the Mordell-Weil sieve, by J. Steffen M u ller

 \subsection{Quadratic Chabauty and the Mordell-Weil sieve}

-The $p$-adic techniques described in the main part of the present text yield congruence conditions for rational points on $X$.
+The $p$-adic techniques described in the main part of the present text give congruence conditions for rational points on $X$.
 More precisely, they can be used to compute, for good ordinary primes $\mathfrak{p}$ of $\cO_K$, a finite subset $X(K_{\mathfrak{p}})_U \subset X(K_{\mathfrak{p}})$ (to finite precision) which contains $X(K)$.
-After identifying the rational points among $X(K_{\mathfrak{p}})_U$, one is left with the task of showing that the remaining elements do not correspond to a rational point.
+After identifying the rational points among $X(K_{\mathfrak{p}})_U$, one is left with the task of showing that the remaining elements do not correspond to rational points.